Facebook taps COO Sandberg to be first woman on board

 "We are optimistic Facebook is on its way to further expanding the board while simultaneously creating the diversity and independence we think is important to the future sustainability of this vibrant company," said Jack Ehnes, CEO of the California State Teachers' Retirement System.
 But, he added, "We're not there yet."

-Prior to joining Facebook to lead its business operations, Sandberg worked at Google, where she was credited with building the search advertising division into a massively lucrative cornerstone of the web giant's business.
+Prior to joining Facebook to lead its business operations, Sandberg worked at Google (GOOG.O), where she was credited with building the search advertising division into a massively lucrative cornerstone of the web giant's business.

 She has been tasked with stoking similar growth at Facebook, which claimed $3.7 billion in revenue last year, but is under pressure to justify its $70 billion valuation in the public markets.